Nottingham-CTU/REDCap-Minimization/README.md

 If specified, the first records to be randomized, up to the number specified, will be allocated randomly rather than by minimization.

+#### Count records within strata when performing initial random allocations
+This setting determines how to count the existing records when determining whether the new record is one of the initial records allocated randomly.

+* **No strata** will count all records in the project, so the initial specified number of records *project-wide* are allocated randomly
+* **Use randomization strata** will count only the records with matching stratification variables, so the initial specified number of records *in each strata* are allocated randomly
+* **Use custom strata** will apply the per-strata approach, but with a secondary strata defined exclusively for this purpose

 ## Diagnostic output